Spin-Weighted Spherical CNNs: Method

 Our main operation is the convolution defined in \cref{sec:swconv}.
 Since components with the same spin can be added, the generalization to multiple channels is immediate.
 The convolution combines features of different spins, so we enforce the same number of channels per spin per layer.
 Each feature map then consists of a set of \swsfs\ of different spins, $F = \{\fun{\li{s}{f}}{S^2}{\C^k} \mid s \in W_F\}$, where $k$ is the number of channels and $W_F$ the set of spin weights.

 \paragraph{Filter localization} We compute the convolutions in the spectral domain but apply nonlinearities, batch normalization and pooling in the spatial domain.
 This requires expanding the feature maps into the \swshs\ basis and back at every layer, but the filters themselves are parameterized by their spectrum.
 We follow the idea of \textcite{esteves18eccv} to enforce filter localization with spectral smoothness.
-Their filters are of the form $\li{0}{\hat{k}}_0^\ell$, so the spectrum lies on a line and can be interpolated from a few anchor points, smoothing it out and reducing the number of parameters.
+Their filters are of the form $\li{0}{\hat{k}}_0^\ell$, so the spectrum is $1$D and can be interpolated from a few anchor points, smoothing it out and reducing the number of parameters.
 In our case, the filters take the general form $\li{s}{\hat{k}}_m^\ell$ where $s \in W_{F*K}$ are the output spin weights and $m \in W_F$ are the input spin weights.
 We then interpolate the spectrum of each component along the degrees $\ell$, resulting in a factor of $\abs{W_{F*K}} \abs{W_F}$ more parameters per layer.

-\paragraph{Batch normalization and nonlinearity} We force features with spin weight $s=0$ to be real by taking their real part after every convolution, allowing the use of the common \relu\ as the nonlinearity and the standard batch normalization from \textcite{IoffeS15}.
+\paragraph{Batch normalization and nonlinearity} We force features with spin weight $s=0$ to be real by taking their real part after every convolution.
+Then we can use the common \relu\ as the nonlinearity and the standard batch normalization from \textcite{IoffeS15}.

 For $s>0$, we have complex-valued feature maps.
-We employ a combination of batch normalization and nonlinearity applied only on the magnitudes.
-Let $\li{s}{f}$ be a feature with $s>0$ and $\beta$ the batch normalization operator.
-We apply the following operation after each convolution, which serves as batch normalization and nonlinearity, where the max, magnitude, and multiplication are pointwise,
+Since values move and change phase upon rotation, equivariant operations must commute with this behavior.
+Pointwise operations on magnitudes satisfy this requirement.
+Similarly to \textcite{worrall2017harmonic}, we employ a variation of the \relu\ to the complex values $z = ae^{i\theta}$ as follows, where $a \in \R^+$ and $b\in \R$ is a learnable scalar,

+Batch normalization is also applied pointwise, but it does not commute with spin-weighted rotations because of the mean subtraction and offset addition steps.
+We adapt it by removing these steps, where $\sigma^2$ is the channel variance, $\gamma \in \C$ is a learnable factor and $\eps \in \R^+$ is a constant added for stability,

+As usual, the variance is computed along the batch during training and along the whole dataset during inference.
+The variance of a set of complex numbers is real and only depends on their magnitudes; we use a spherical quadrature rule to compute it.

 \paragraph{Complexity analysis} We follow \textcite{Huffenberger_2010} for the \swsft\ implementation (see appendix for details), whose complexity for bandwidth $B$ is $\mathcal{O}(B^3)$.
 While it is asymptotically slower than the $\mathcal{O}(B^2 \log^2{B})$ of the standard \sft\ from \textcite{driscoll1994computing}, the difference is small for bandwidths typically needed in practice~ \cite{s.2018spherical,esteves18eccv,kondor2018clebsch}.
 The \soft\ implementation from \textcite{kostelec2008ffts} is $\mathcal{O}(B^4)$.
 Our final model requires $\abs{W}$ transforms per layer, so it is asymptotically a factor $\nicefrac{\abs{W}B}{\log^2{B}}$ slower than using SFT as in \textcite{esteves18eccv}, and a factor $\nicefrac{B}{\abs{W}}$ faster than using the SOFT as in \textcite{s.2018spherical}.
 Typical values in our experiments are $B=32$ and $\abs{W}=2$.